I’ve found my own pastors’ wives personal retreat

 Worship – Just me and Jesus

 I think that inkling was God’s first call for me to come away with Him.
-To steal away; to push back.
-Our lives are so demanding as senior pastors wives.
+To steal away; to push back from the busyness in my world.
+Our lives are so demanding as senior pastor’s wives.
 We live and manage spotlights, demands and pressure that would quickly “break” the weak.
-But, by His grace we manage it.
+Still, by His grace we manage it.

 Back to my basics